Going on a walk is not only good exercise, it’s also a lot of fun. And, it’s a easy and simple family fun idea.

 10. Find a new-to-you place to go for a hike.
 Your walk doesn’t have to be around the neighborhood!
 In case the idea of taking young children on a hike makes you nervous I have some simple tips to make it easy on everyone.

-What is your favorite way to go for a walk?
+What is your favorite fun walk ideas for families?